Solar Energy Report

 How much could solar panels increase your home value?

-Installing solar panels for your home is an investment, but it’s also a home upgrade that can positively impact the value of your home.
+Installing solar panels for your home is an investment, but it’s also an upgrade that can positively impact the value of your home.
 A solar-powered home often makes the property more attractive to potential buyers and helps you get a higher asking price.
-Rocket Mortgage, one of the largest home mortgage providers in the U.S., reports that home listings with solar are 24.7% more likely to sell over ask and spend 13.3% less time on the market.
+Rocket Mortgage reports that home listings with solar are 24.7% more likely to sell over ask and spend 13.3% less time on the market.

 We found the average house price in each state from Zillow and used information from EcoWatch to find the amount by which solar panels increase home values.
 Powering your home with a solar system can add 4.1% to your home's value, making the average California home worth $807,687.
 The average home in New York is worth $408,833 and could be worth $425,595 once it has solar panels.